HeForShe IMPACT Champion

 The Vodafone Foundation will scale its programmes which enhance the health, education and safety of women and girls around the world.
 The Vodafone Foundation has an ambitious target to champion the education of refugee girls, targeting a potential three million young people in refugee camps across Vodafone’s markets by 2020.
 Vodafone’s innovative Instant Network Schools programme provides a portable digital classroom, which enables tablet-based education programmes at schools in refugee camps.

-By 2020, Vodafone commits to achieving 30% representation of women across its 7,500 management and leadership positions.
-Currently, women hold a quarter of these positions.
-Vodafone will focus on three priorities to increase the representation of women: structural changes, which include its groundbreaking global maternity policy; professional development programmes; and education programmes, with a focus on unconscious bias and inclusive leadership.
+By 2030, Vodafone commits to achieving 40% representation of women across its 7,500 management and leadership positions.
+Currently, women hold 31% of these positions.
+Vodafone will focus on three priorities to increase the representation of women: structural changes, which include its ground-breaking global maternity policy; professional development programmes; and education programmes, with a focus on unconscious bias and inclusive leadership.
 Vodafone will closely track progress with a quarterly report to its Executive Committee, which will include a detailed dashboard by function and region.